chinuno-usami/Consulpp/README.md

 - Health check
 - Different check type (_Now just have `Script+Interval` type, will add `Script+Interval` `Script+Interval` `Script+Interval`_)
 - Bug fix and test

+## Note

+Some newer APIs may not support for now, if you are intreasting about this project, welcome to commit PR.